-Dolan Geiman continues to be fascinated with the celebration of death in Latino culture and specifically the holiday of Dia De Los Muertos in Mexico, during which deceased friends and family members are remembered.
-The Day of the Dead is thought to be when the souls of deceased ancestors and loved ones reunite with the living descendents and friends.
-This reunion is celebrated with prayer, graveside visits and offerings, raucous parties and parades, painted faces and sugar skulls, and special altars to the dead called ofrendas.
-It’s a glorious celebration of life, surrounding the often feared or at least quietly avoided subject of death.
+Geiman continues to be fascinated by the celebration of death in Latino culture — specifically the Day of the Dead, or Día de los Muertos, holiday in Mexico.
+On this day, it is believed that the souls of deceased ancestors and loved ones reunite with the living.
+The reunion is celebrated with prayer, graveside visits and offerings, festive parties and parades, painted faces and sugar skulls — or calaveras — and special altars called ofrendas.
+It’s a glorious celebration of life, surrounding the oft-avoided subject of death.

 The Vaquera Sudoeste series celebrates life as it celebrates death, these juxtapositions central to the work.
 The skeletal imagery interplays with the colorful vibrancy of the pieces, the floral accents and, perhaps most of all, the direct gaze of the female figures.